Rohanc98/Technical-Documents-Showcase/README.md

 # Technical-Documents-Showcase
-Technical documents I have worked on over the course of my University degree.
+Some of the technical documents I have worked on over the course of my University degree.

 COSC 304 - Databases
 COSC 320 - Algorithm Analysis